-The scope of the policy covers new licence applications, transfers and variation of operating schedules and temporary events.
+The scope of the policy covers new licence applications, transfers and variation of operating schedules and temporary event notices (both standard and late TENs - see Appendix H).

 Due to the similarity between the application processes for both premises licences and club premises certificates, a reference to a premises licence in this section will also be a reference to an application for a club premises certificate.